KipTwitchell/vagrant-zOS/README.md

 This project builds a z/OS Hercules environment inside a Vagrant Box for easy setup and destruction.

+A video of the results of this project is available at: https://youtu.be/121MWcHlVgo

 Other development tools, such as Java, Scala and the scala build tool sbt can easily be added to the Vagrant environment.

 # Hercules